carderne/carderne.github.io/_posts/2024-07-19-postmodern-python.md

 But now it's 2024, and it's finally all easy!
 A bunch of people saw how easy all this stuff was in Go and Rust, and did some amazing work to drag the Python ecosystem forward.
 It's no longer clever or special to do this stuff; everyone should be doing it.

-I was prompted to write this by two things:
-1. I built a toy script for an interview the other day and in the discussion, it became clear that I had some evangelising to do.
-3. [This 2024 blog post](https://matt.sh/python-project-structure-2024) which is recent and highly opinionated, but still missing out on the best bits of the modern tooling.

 If you just want the template, it's coming below in the TLDR.
 Otherwise hang in, I'm going to follow much the same structure as the original Hypermodern posts, as follows:
 1. [Setup](#setup)
 2. [Linting](#linting)